Eulogio Martínez

 Eulogio Ramiro Martínez (11 June 1935 – 30 September 1984) was a Paraguayan-born footballer who played as a striker.
-He played for the Spanish side FC Barcelona in the 1950s and 1960s, and is remembered for being a prolific striker with an excellent finishing ability.
+He played for the Spanish side Barcelona in the 1950s and 1960s, and is remembered for being a prolific striker with an excellent finishing ability.

 He was reputed to be the creator of the "Martinez Turn", which can be seen on Movietone footage of Barcelona's quarter-final match against Wolves in the 1959–60 European Cup.
 This move later received worldwide acclaim as the "Cruyff Turn" and although Johan Cruyff was at Barcelona when he demonstrated it in the 1974 World Cup, Martinez has never received any credit despite using it at least 14 years earlier.

 Club career

 Years at Barcelona

-After leading Club Libertad to a Paraguayan League title in 1955, Martínez drew the attention of FC Barcelona who eventually signed him in 1956.
+After leading Club Libertad to a Paraguayan League title in 1955, Martínez drew the attention of Barcelona, who eventually signed him in 1956.
 Martínez soon showcased his talent in Barcelona by leading the team in scoring in three seasons (1956–57, 1957–58, 1959–60), obtaining two Spanish League titles, two Copas del Rey and two Inter-Cities Fairs Cups.

-Martínez also became part of FC Barcelona's history by scoring the first goal ever at their current stadium, Camp Nou, on 24 September 1957.
+Martínez also became part of Barcelona's history by scoring the first goal ever at their current stadium, the Camp Nou, on 24 September 1957.
 The goal was scored in the 11th minute, in a friendly match celebrating the inauguration of the stadium against a Polish team.
 Barcelona won the match 4–2.

-Another impressive accomplishment by Martínez while playing for FC Barcelona was when he scored seven goals in one match, in an 8–1 victory over Atlético Madrid in a Copa del Rey tie played on 1 May 1957.
+Another impressive accomplishment by Martínez while playing for Barcelona was when he scored seven goals in one match, in an 8–1 victory over Atlético Madrid in a Copa del Rey tie played on 1 May 1957.

 Post-Barça Years

-Hampered by being overweight, he left FC Barcelona in 1962, having scored 111 goals in 162 official matches.
-He went on to play for Elche, Atlético Madrid, and CE Europa.
+Hampered by being overweight, he left Barcelona in 1962, having scored 111 goals in 162 official matches.
+He went on to play for Elche, Atlético Madrid, and Europa.